Admission for the January 2025 academic session is ongoing Apply Now!

 Public Service Ethics and Accountability 2

-• Determine strategies on how to promote ethical performance;
+• Determine strategies on how to promote ethical performance.

-• State ethical dilemmas for government officials;
+• State ethical dilemma for government officials.

 • Identify the agencies for managing ethics and accountability.